Un principe d'Ax-Kochen-Ershov imaginaire: Introduction

 Our second result focuses on the multiplicative setting where we prove an absolute elimination of imaginaries result for the respective model-companions:

 \begin{thmB}[\cref{VFA-EI}] The theory \(\VFA\) eliminates imaginaries in the geometric sorts. \end{thmB}

-Since the isometric case and the \(\omega\)-increasing case correspond, respectively, to the asymptotic theory of \(\Cc_p\) with an isometric lifting of the Frobenius and to \(\alg{\Ff_p((t))}\) with the Frobenius, an immediate corollary of these results is a uniform elimination of imaginaries for large \(p\) in these structures.
+Since the isometric case and the \(\omega\)-increasing case correspond, respectively, to the asymptotic theory of \(\Cc_p\) with an isometric lifting of the Frobenius and to \(\alg{\Ff_p(t)}\) with the Frobenius, an immediate corollary of these results is a uniform elimination of imaginaries for large \(p\) in these structures.
+By elimination of imaginaries in $\ACVF$, the result is even uniform for all $p$ in the latter case.